 Steering committees are vital to the most complex, revolutionary tech projects because they provide consistent support and guidance through thick and thin.
-While most realize the need for such an advisory board, agile tech executives know that a steering committee is crucial for avoiding risks.
+While most realize the need for such an advisory board, agile tech executives know that a steering board is crucial for avoiding risks.

 Still, putting together one isn’t where things end.
-You must be strategic about whom to include and ensure that the steering committee members can access accurate, reliable information about the team’s performance, progress, and overall deliverables.
+You must be strategic about whom to include and ensure that the committee members can access accurate, reliable information about the team’s performance, progress, and overall deliverables.
 Setting up a solid basis of data enables the committee to use their expertise to solve bottlenecks, propose new measures and priorities, and make sound decisions.

-With automatic data collection across your development stack, Waydev enables steering committee members to dive deep into work patterns and project roadmaps.
+With automatic data collection across your development stack, Waydev enables steering board members to dive deep into work patterns and project roadmaps.
 Our comprehensive executive reports provide a clear view of engineering metrics and KPIs over time.

 In this article, you will learn what a steering committee is, its role, and how it delivers value to organizations.
 We will also walk you through how to use data to foster sound executive decision-making that drives success.